Dichotomous preferences: Collective choice under DP

-Without money
+Without transfers

 Suppose a mechanism selects a lottery over outcomes.
 The utility of each agent, under this mechanism, is the probability that one of his Good outcomes is selected.

-The utilitarian mechanism averages over outcomes with largest “approval”.
-It is Pareto efficient, strategyproof, anonymous and neutral.
+The utilitarian mechanism averages over outcomes with the highest approval ratings.
+It is Pareto efficient, strategyproof, fair to voters, and fair to candidates.

-It is impossible to attain these properties in addition to proportionality - giving each agent a utility of at least 1/n; or at least the fraction of good to feasible outcomes. conjecture that no ex ante efficient and strategyproof mechanism guarantees a strictly positive utility to all agents, and prove a weaker statement.
+However, it is impossible to achieve all of these properties in addition to proportionality, and as a result proportional representation systems cannot be strategyproof with dichotomous preferences.